Colorado: Medicinal use

 Currently, Colorado has listed "eight medical conditions for which patients can use marijuana—cancer, glaucoma, HIV/AIDS, muscle spasms, seizures, severe pain, severe nausea and cachexia, or dramatic weight loss and muscle atrophy".
 While governor, John Hickenlooper allocated about half of the state's $13 million "Medical Marijuana Program Cash Fund" to medical research in the 2014 budget.
 By 2018, the Medical Marijuana Program Cash Fund was the "largest pool of pot money in the state" and was used to fund programs including research into pediatric applications for controlling autism symptoms.

 Recreational use

 On November 6, 2012, voters amended the state constitution to protect "personal use" of marijuana for adults, establishing a framework to regulate marijuana in a manner similar to alcohol.
 The first recreational marijuana shops in Colorado, and by extension the United States, opened their doors on January 1, 2014.

-Sports

-Colorado has five major professional sports leagues, all based in the Denver metropolitan area.
-Colorado is the least populous state with a franchise in each of the major professional sports leagues.

-The Colorado Springs Snow Sox professional baseball team is based in Colorado Springs.
-The team is a member of the Pecos League, an independent baseball league which is not affiliated with Major or Minor League Baseball.

-The Pikes Peak International Hill Climb is a major hill climbing motor race held on the Pikes Peak Highway.

-The Cherry Hills Country Club has hosted several professional golf tournaments, including the U.S. Open, U.S. Senior Open, U.S. Women's Open, PGA Championship and BMW Championship.

-Professional sports teams

-College athletics

-The following universities and colleges participate in the National Collegiate Athletic Association Division I. The most popular college sports program is the University of Colorado Buffaloes, who used to play in the Big-12 but now play in the Pac-12.
-They have won the 1957 and 1991 Orange Bowl, 1995 Fiesta Bowl, and 1996 Cotton Bowl Classic.